kajananchinniah/Gameboy-Emulator/README.md

   - Helped fix a bug where games would freeze at tile screen if LCD was disabled
 - A bunch of SDL2 resources such as: http://slouken.blogspot.com/2011/02/streaming-textures-with-sdl-13.html,
   https://stackoverflow.com/questions/20753726/rendering-pixels-from-array-of-rgb-values-in-sdl-1-2 and https://stackoverflow.com/questions/52031503/how-to-render-a-rectangle-sdl2-texture-from-a-buffer-of-hex-values
+- Retrocomputing stack exchange question: https://retrocomputing.stackexchange.com/questions/11732/how-does-the-gameboys-memory-bank-switching-work
+  - Provided an explanation for how MBC1 worked and clarified things that I was confused about